National Representatives

 Sylvia has always focussed on helping to improve SEND services through co-production, bringing the voice and views of the wider parent body to the room and focussing practioners and service providers on the needs of the child or young person to allow our SEND CYP to achieve their best outcomes.

-Having been involved in establishing the current forum for Essex in 2017/18 – I now work as their Education and Social Care Lead and have, in 2023, been voted in as the Vice Chair of the Eastern Region.
-I truly believe that the collective voice of parents and carers is a powerful tool for influencing change.
+Having been involved in establishing the current forum for Essex in 2017/18 – she now works as their Education and Social Care Lead and in 2023, was voted in as the Vice Chair of the Eastern Region.
+Julia truly believe that the collective voice of parents and carers is a powerful tool for influencing change.

 South East